levinmat/PlaylistAnalyzer/README.md

 #### Classification and Prediction

 The following two examples show how well the classifier is able to distinguish between musical tastes.
 The first playlist is from a user who clearly enjoys ______ and ____, while the second example is almost exclusively rap/hip-hop.
-The generated playlists reflect this distinction and contain a mix of tracks from their original Top 100 list as well as new tracks that they would very likely enjoy (as confirmed with feedback from the users).
+The generated playlists reflect this distinction and contain a mix of tracks from their original Top 100 list as well as new tracks that they would very likely enjoy (as confirmed with feedback from the users).<br/>
-*Example 1:* [Original Playlist One]() was used to create [Generated Playlist One]().
+*Example 1:* [Original Playlist One]() was used to create [Generated Playlist One]().<br/>
 *Example 2:* [Original Playlist Two]() was used to create [Generated Playlist Two]().

 The classification accuracy was benchmarked with many permutations of parameters, with an example benchmarking output of the MLP classifier is available [here]().
 The MLP generally performed better than the Naive Bayes model, correctly labeling ~35% of the dataset on average.
 This may seem low, however randomly assigning labels would result in ~8% accuracy, since there are 12 possible playlists to choose from.
 When you also take into account that some of these 12 users have similar music tastes, a 'wrong' classification could still assign the track to someone who would enjoy it, just not the playlist where it was originally found.